DataTalksClub/mlops-zoomcamp/02-experiment-tracking/homework.md

 python preprocess_data.py --raw_data_path <TAXI_DATA_FOLDER> --dest_path ./output
 ```

-Tip: make to execute to move to the folder `02-experiment-tracking/homework/` before executing the command and to change the value of `<TAXI_DATA_FOLDER>` to the location where you saved the data.
+Tip: go to `02-experiment-tracking/homework/` folder before executing the command and change the value of `<TAXI_DATA_FOLDER>` to the location where you saved the data.

 How many files were saved to `OUTPUT_FOLDER`?